How to Make a Natural DIY Dry Shampoo

 Have you ever had the best hair day?
 And you didn't want it ever to end?
 But you know that the very next day, you would need to wash your beautiful do will be gone.

 What if you could extend your favorite hair-dos?
 I am not talking about letting your hair get greasy because it's not washed.

 I am talking about dry shampoo.
 Dry shampoo is a powder that cleans without water.
-The bonus: you can extend your favorite hair-do another day or two.
+As a bonus, you can extend your favorite hair-do another day or two.
 And even better, it's so easy to make.

 It takes less than five minutes!
-It is very inexpensive, and you may already have all of the ingredients right in your kitchen!
+It is very inexpensive, and you may already have all the ingredients in your kitchen!

 - Essential Oils